-Franklin Nursing Home is an average-sized nursing home located in Franklin, Texas.
-We gave this nursing home an overall grade of B-.
-A score of this caliber requires some decent scores.
+Franklin Nursing Home is an average-sized government-owned facility in Franklin, Texas.
+We gave this nursing home an overall grade of C. A score of this caliber requires some decent scores.
 You could certainly do worse than this facility.
 One of the major highlights of this facility's report card is its stellar inspection grade, which we will address in the next section.

 Franklin Nursing Home